tehtea/PineapplePopTarts/CallCenterOperatorInterface/README.md

 * InformationView - Display useful information (emergency contact)
 * LoginView - For call center operators to login to their account
 * SuccessfulLogoutView - Display that logout was successful
-* SuccessfulNewView - Display that submission of new incident report was successful
-* SuccessfulUpdateView - Display that submission of update incident report was successful
 * UpdateFormView - Display form to submit updates on incident report

 ## CSS Code